Le Méridien Bali Jimbaran – Sparkling-new and super-functional, featuring a chic design and ideal location.

 - Guests: Most guests seem to be couples under 40 who appreciate the trendy layout and convenient location.

-- Beach: The beach is about 100m away, via the carpark to the Muaya Beach seafood cafes (2-minute walk).
+- Beach: The beach is about 100m away, via the carpark to the Muaya Beach seafood cafes.
 Open to the public (like all local beaches), it’s very crowded from 4 pm, but still one of Bali’s finest, with calm water and white sand.

 - Views: All rooms overlook the pool and/or gardens.
 The penthouses and villas on the top floor offer sea views which are somewhat obstructed by the beachside cafes.

 - Private Pools/Jacuzzis: Some rooms on the ground floor have direct access to an offshoot of the main pool.
-The Penthouses and Oceanic View Sky Villas have private pools, while the Grand Avant Garde Suites contain a jacuzzi.
+The Penthouses and Oceanic View Sky Villas have private pools, while the Grand Avant Garde Suites feature jacuzzis.

 - Wi-Fi: Available free for all guests throughout.

 - Parking: Enough parking spots near the lobby but check when booking.
-However, think long and hard before driving anywhere in Bali.
+Also, think long and hard before driving anywhere in Bali.

 - How to Book: Booking.com will have the best rates.